 - Unexplained financial changes, such as withdrawals from a bank account

-If you see signs of abuse or neglect, report it to the nursing home management immediately and demand answers.
+If you see signs of elder abuse or neglect, report it to the nursing home management immediately and demand answers.
 Document the abuse with photos and get the names of any residents who may have witnessed what happened.
 Then speak to a nursing home abuse attorney in Yukon.

 Talk to a Yukon Nursing Home Abuse Lawyer Now

-If you suspect that your loved one has been the victim of abuse or neglect in a nursing home, call our lawyers in Yukon today.
+If you suspect that your loved one has been the victim of elder abuse or neglect in a nursing home, call our lawyers in Yukon today.
 At the Cain Law Office, we have the necessary experience to hold nursing homes accountable for their actions and to demand the full compensation your family deserves.
 Call us or contact us online to schedule a free consultation.